 Feel it go into the stone and be sure of your coming love.

 Wrap the jasper in the paper including the coals and rose petals.

 Set it all into the cauldron and light it.

 I call upon the fire for love

 Wait for the fire to settle and the contents of the cauldron to cool.
 Then take the

 Take the charm with you whenever you are seeking love.

 If you want to turn this into a love charm bag, see my article on charm bags.

-You now have the tools for creating your own fire spells.
+You now have the tools for creating your own fire spells or more general Wiccan candle magic.
 To learn more about candles and the flame see my article Wiccan Candle Meanings.